DSharpPlus/DSharpPlus/BUILDING.md

 Optionally, DSharpPlus can use zstd for its gateway compression and sodium for receiving [interactions](https://discord.com/developers/docs/interactions/overview#preparing-for-interactions) or [other events](https://discord.com/developers/docs/events/webhook-events).
 Both of those libraries are provided for platforms `{win, osx, linux, linux-musl}-{x64, arm64}` via the NuGet packages `DSharpPlus.Natives.Zstd` and `DSharpPlus.Natives.Sodium`.
 On other operating systems or other CPU architectures, you have to provide the libraries yourself.

+DSharpPlus does not support NativeAOT compilation or trimming.

 ---

 ## DSharpPlus.Voice